-“It’s unfortunate that scammers take advantage of our sense of empathy and compassion during times of crisis,” explains DJ Jones, Fraud and Security Manager at Unitus Community Credit Union.
+“It’s unfortunate that scammers take advantage of our sense of empathy and compassion during times of crisis,” explains a Fraud and Security Investigator at Unitus Community Credit Union.
 “Fraudsters appeal to our sense of humanity and will do anything they can to convince victims to hand over their money or personal information.
 The best way to protect yourself is to proactively donate to a trusted charity and to avoid solicitations from people you do not know.”

 If you believe you’re the victim of a scam, contact us immediately to put a hold on your account or credit card.
 It’s always a good idea to check your accounts regularly for any suspicious activity or unauthorized charges.
 You can even set up notifications within digital banking that will track your credit card transactions and alert you when something may not seem right.